OPRAH'S DEAD SON

 "Oh, great, that's fine, that's just what I needed to hear."
 Giselle has a sinking feeling having to do with Charlie Gibson and the condition of her hair, but ignores it, points and asks, "I suppose that's supposed to be Becky Thatcher under there?"

 "Yep," the little girl's voice says.
 There's a commotion.
-One of the chairs moves as if by magic and pretty soon the most darling child Giselle has ever seen is on her hands and knees, looking up at her with such sparkly dark Asian-looking eyes and such a mop of thick, curly black hair she has to be Dow and Rocco's daughter.
+One of the chairs moves as if by magic and pretty soon the most darling child Giselle has ever seen is on her hands and knees, looking up at her with such sparkly dark Asian-looking eyes and such a wop mop of thick, curly black hair she has to be Dow and Rocco's daughter.
 Wow.
 More than just her memory's on the fritz.
-Dr. Javid he didn't know the half of it.
+Dr. Javid didn't know the half of it.
 The little girl's got on a long, modest, homespun, yellow-and-white-speckled, puffy-sleeved pinafore, a matching yellow bonnet, a pair of black, round-toed, patent-leather shoes and white ankle socks like she might really be Becky Thatcher.

 "You talk some sense into her," the rat says.
 "I have to report my findings."
 He scrabbles across the floor and disappears down the entrance to the cellar.